 Paycor HR Software

 Their Work Opportunity Tax Credit (WOTC) feature can reduce federal tax liability by up to $9,600 per qualifying hire.
 The Employee Retention Credit (ERC) support adds another lever.
-If your business qualifies for either, the tool pays for itself quickly.
+If your small business qualifies for either, the tool pays for itself quickly.

 What you'll like:

-• Configurable workflows for regulated environments
+• Configurable workflows purpose-built for regulated business environments

 What you might not like: